SSRMC/cheat-sheets/README.md

 # cheat-sheets
-A series of quick .rmd help sheets for tasks in R
+A series of quick .Rmd help sheets for tasks in R